Healthy Party Snacks to Bring to Your Next Get-Together

 Spinach and Artichoke Dip

+When in doubt, you can always serve a spinach and artichoke dip at a party.
+This recipe is a healthy twist on the classic.
 "This dip is creamy and flavorful without the excessive saturated fat and sodium that can negatively impact heart health," says Kelly Jones, M.S., R.D., C.S.S.D., blogger at Eat Real Live Well.
 The white beans and artichokes are rich in soluble fiber, which helps you maintain healthy cholesterol levels.
 Plus, spinach contains antioxidants called phytochemicals that can support heart health.

 Get the recipe: Spinach and Artichoke Dip